Programmes

 Do you have an interest in problem solving and creative thinking?
 Would you like to experience an exciting and rewarding challenge whilst gaining an insight into the opportunities we have available in engineering?

-During your work experience week, you will be tasked with defining and developing a solution to a real-life engineering problem at Sellafield Ltd, whilst working within a multiple discipline design team.
+During your work experience week, you will work with a multi-disciplined design team to define and develop a solution to a real-life engineering problem at Sellafield Ltd.

 Whilst you are with us, we will support you in further developing some of the essential skills required for your future success including but not limited to teamwork & leadership, listening & speaking, problem solving and creativity.